vrza/node-blake2/README.md

 On Windows, first install [Python 2.7.9](https://www.python.org/downloads/release/python-279/) so that node-gyp works.

+Run:

 ```
-npm install blake2
+npm install blake2 --save
 ```

-or from the GitHub repo:
+or to install from the GitHub repo:

 ```
 git clone https://github.com/ludios/node-blake2